 - If possible, have other people who live in your home stay somewhere else, especially if they have a chronic health condition or are older.

 - If you need to share a home, stay and sleep in a separate room with good airflow that is away from others.
 Use a separate bathroom if possible, and keep at least 2 metres distance away from others.

 - Wear a face mask if you are in the same room as someone else or when you must leave the house to see a healthcare provider.

 - Practice frequent hand hygiene and cough or sneeze into your elbow or tissue

 - During the period of self-isolation, self-monitor daily for fever, cough or worsening symptoms.
-Check your temperature daily (if possible).
-The BC self-assessment tool will help you assess your symptoms.

 - If you are having worsening symptoms, call 8-1-1 or your family doctor

 - If your symptoms are not improving at 5 or more days after you initially started feeling unwell, call 8-1-1 or your family doctor

 - If at any time you are feeling very unwell and are worried this might be an emergency (e.g., severe difficulty breathing or chest pain), call 9-1-1.

 Plan ahead and prepare for what you will do if you or a family member becomes sick and needs care.
 You can ask friends or relatives if you require help with buying groceries, other shopping or picking up medication.
 Alternatively, you can order groceries and medication by phone or online.